sourcemeta/learnjsonschema.com/content/2020-12/core/comment.markdown

 index: -9
 ---

 The `$comment` keyword is used to provide a way for schema authors to include explanatory or clarifying comments within the schema itself.
-However, it's important to note that JSON Schema implementations are not required to attach any specific meaning or behavior to `$comment`, and they may even ignore or strip it out entirely.
+However, it's important to note that JSON Schema implementations are required to NOT add meaning to `$comment`, and not even collect it as an annotation.
+Additionally, they may even ignore or strip it out entirely.
 Therefore, `$comment` is primarily useful for leaving notes to future editors of the schema rather than communicating with users of the schema.

 * The value of this keyword must be a string.
 * Implementations ignore `$comment` during validation.
+* It will not even be collected as an annotation.
 * It can be placed anywhere within a JSON Schema to provide additional context or explanation.
 * Some tools might even remove this keywords for size optimization.